 I reckon every home cook should know how to prepare these two incredibly popular condiments – there’s nothing to it.
-You end up with such a pure product and you know exactly what’s gone into it.
-Store-bought stuff usually contains preservatives, stabilisers, and poor quality oils.
-Even worse, ‘low fat’ mayonnaise usually contains nasty starches, cellulose gel, or other ingredients to simulate the texture of real mayonnaise.
-Just make your own and have the real thing – it’s better for you.
+You end up with a pure product and you know exactly what’s gone in.

 In simple terms, a mayonnaise is an emulsion (a mixture of two liquids that normally don’t mix – in this case, oil and water).
 When mixed at high speeds, the lecithin in the egg yolk acts to emulsify the water in the yolk with the lovely oil we add, meaning we end up with a thick, creamy, delicious treat that everyone goes nuts over.

 Food processor or hand whisked?

 Either of these options work – using a food processor is quicker and easier, but if you don’t have one, just use a clean bowl that you’ve warmed up slightly with hot water then dried out.
 It’s easier to thicken it up in a warm bowl.
 Just use a whisk and lots of elbow grease and add oil in teaspoons (or have someone pour it for you).

 1 free-range egg

 1 free-range egg yolk

 2 tsp Dijon mustard